This document is an Internet-Draft and is in full conformance with all provisions of Section 10 of RFC2026.

 | Language Tag ABNF |

-The tags and their subtags, including private-use and extensions, are to be treated as case insensitive: there exist conventions for the capitalization of some of them, but these should not be taken to carry meaning.
+The tags and their subtags, including private use extensions, are to be treated as case insensitive: there exist conventions for the capitalization of some of them, but these should not be taken to carry meaning.
+For instance, [ISO 3166] recommends that country codes be capitalized (MN Mongolia), while [ISO 639] recommends that language codes be written in lower case (mn Mongolian).
+In the language tags defined by this document, however, the tag 'mn-MN' is not distinct from 'MN-mn' or 'mN-Mn' (or any other combination) and each of these variations conveys the same meaning.

-For informative examples of language tags, see Appendix B at the end of this document.
+For examples of language tags, see Appendix B at the end of this document.

-The namespace of language tags and their subtags is administered by the Internet Assigned Numbers Authority (IANA) according to the rules in Section 3 of this document.
-The registry maintained by IANA is the source for valid subtags: other standards referenced in this section provide the source material for that registry.
+The namespace of language tags and their subtags is administered by the Internet Assigned Numbers Authority (IANA) according to the rules in Section 3.1.

 Terminology in this section:

-The definitions in this section apply to the various subtags within the language tags defined by this document, excepting those "grandfathered" tags defined in Section 2.2.1.
+The rules in this section apply to the various subtags within the language tags defined in this document, excepting those "grandfathered" tags defined in Section 2.2.1.

-Subtags in the IANA registry that do not come from an underlying standard can only appear in specific positions in a tag.
-Specifically, they can only occur as primary language subtags or as variant subtags.
+Note that registered subtags can only appear in specific positions in a tag.
+Specifically, they can only occur as primary (language) subtags, as extended language subtags delmited with the single letter subtag "s" or as variant subtags.

-Note that sequences of private-use and extension subtags MUST occur at the end of the sequence of subtags and MUST NOT be interspersed with subtags defined elsewhere in this document.
+In addition, private use subtags may only occur at the end of the sequence of subtags and will not be interspersed with subtags defined in the rules that follow.

 Single letter and digit subtags are reserved for current or future use.
 These include the following current uses: